hannocoetzer/Lazyvim/README.md

-Lazyvim
+Lazyvim Configuration backup
-All configurations for Lazyvim | dotnet debugging
+All settings for Lazyvim | dotnet debugging